Rent control in the United States: California

 "Strong" or "vacancy control" rent control laws were in effect in five California cities (West Hollywood, Santa Monica, Berkeley, East Palo Alto, and Cotati) in 1995, when AB 1164 (known as the Costa-Hawkins Rental Housing Act) preempted some elements of municipal rent control ordinances and eliminated strong rent-control in California (except in special cases like mobile home parks).

 In 2018, a statewide initiative (Proposition 10) attempted to repeal the Costa-Hawkins law, which, if passed, would have allowed cities and municipalities to enact "strong" or "vacancy control" systems, allowed rent control to be applied to buildings built after 1995, and would have allowed rent control on single-family homes.
 All are currently prohibited by Costa-Hawkins.
 The proposition failed 59% to 41%.

 In 2019, the California legislature passed and the governor signed AB 1482, which created a statewide rent cap for the next 10 years.
 The Tenant Protection Act of 2019 caps annual rent increases at 5% plus regional inflation.
 For example, had the bill been in effect in 2019, rent increases in Los Angeles would have been capped at 8.3%, and in San Francisco at 9%.
 The increases are pegged to the rental rate as of March 15, 2019.
 The new law does not apply to buildings built within the prior 15 years, or to single-family homes (unless owned by corporations or institutional investors).
 It also includes a requirement to show "just cause" for evictions, and retains "vacancy decontrol", meaning that rents can increase to market rate between tenants.

-In 2020, Michael Weinstein, the founder of the AIDS Healthcare Foundation, sponsored and financed a second ballot initiative to allow more rent control, because he felt that AB 1482 (above) did not provide enough tenant protections, such as limiting rent increases between tenants.
+In 2020, Michael Weinstein, the founder of the AIDS Healthcare Foundation (AHF), sponsored and financed a second ballot initiative to allow more rent control, because he felt that AB 1482 (above) did not provide enough tenant protections, such as limiting rent increases between tenants.
 2020 California Proposition 21, like its predecessor 2018 California Proposition 10, was funded almost exclusively by Weinstein's AIDS Healthcare Foundation, and failed by an almost identical margin.
+AHF is also a supporter of the 'Justice for Renters Act,' a 2024 ballot initiative that would expand local control over rent laws.

+Maryland

+A rent control law was adopted in Montgomery County, Maryland in 2023.
+Though it did not apply to new construction, new-housing investment plummeted in the county in the years that followed.